-The assessment of traffic and transport impacts requires both Strategic regional wide demand responsive analysis of the impacts of the Proposed CBC as well as providing more refined level of detail on items such as general traffic re-distribution away from the Proposed CBC on to surrounding roads and specific traffic turning movements at individual junctions.
-It also requires an assessment of bus, pedestrian and cycle operations and bus reliability appraisal for movement along the route.
+The assessment of traffic and transport impacts requires both Strategic regional wide demand responsive analysis of the impacts of the Proposed CBC as well as providing a more refined level of detail on items such as general traffic re-distribution away from the Proposed CBC on to surrounding roads and specific traffic turning movements at individual junctions.
+It also requires an assessment of bus, pedestrian and cycle operations and bus reliability with a focus on the movement of people along the Proposed CBC.

-The NTA's East Regional Model (ERM) will be the primary modelling tool in the hierarchy and provide the overarching information on forecast travel demand for each mode of transport and will be supported by macro and micro-level modelling tools which will allow for more detailed and refined modelling at a local level.
-It is intended to use a corridor-wide, road (motorised vehicle only) based Dublin Local Area Model (DLAM) in combination with multi-modal corridor micro-simulation models which will both sit under the umbrella of the NTA's East Regional Model (ERM).
+The NTA's East Regional Model (ERM) will be the primary modelling tool in the hierarchy and will provide the overarching information on forecast travel demand for each mode of transport and will be supported by macro and micro-level modelling tools which will allow for more detailed and refined modelling at a local level.
+It is intended to use a corridor-wide, road (motorised vehicle only) based Dublin Local Area Model (DLAM) in combination with multi-modal corridor micro-simulation models which will both sit under the NTA's East Regional Model (ERM) in the hierarchy of assessment tools.